 It may also help involve other key leadership here as you draft these scenarios, and you may even want to incorporate protocols or drills into your workflow throughout the year.

 Once you have some of your key messages outlined, it’s time to create an organizational chart.
 In other words, determine what and who is expected to step up when a crisis does hit.
 And, when that person isn’t available, who is next in line?

 First, establish a point of contact for your crisis management team (CMT) and use whatever internal communication methods you have to get the message out to your staff that John Smith is the point of contact, and these are the talking points if asked.

 WorldAware.com says a CMT lead is responsible for developing, implementing, administering, evaluating, and maintaining the entire program.

 Reach your team by email, a bulletin board in a break room, intranet, word of mouth, memos, smoke signals – whatever you can do internally to let people in your organization know what they should be saying and what they should expect in terms of their jobs and disruptions to their day-to-day lives.
-You may also want your CMT to be in charge of the external communication as well because depending on what sort of disaster or crisis you’re dealing with, there are potential media, vendors, partners, and patients are all going to be affected.
+You may also want your CMT to be in charge of the external communication because depending on what sort of disaster or crisis you’re dealing with, there are potential media, vendors, partners, and patients who are all going to be affected.

 If you’re a larger practice, you may want to consider putting together a full committee or emergency response team instead of just one lead or a few top managers.
 In this scenario, each of the large departments at your practice has a representative so they can communicate to their teams and so forth.